Volume 6, Issue 3 (2025) J Clinic Care Skill 2025, 6(3): 137-145 | Back to browse issues page

 Rights and permissions

-Aim: Hypertension remains a significant global health challenge, ranking among the most prevalent and enduring non-communicable chronic diseases.
+Aims: Hypertension remains a significant global health challenge, ranking among the most prevalent and enduring non-communicable chronic diseases.
+This study aimed to determine the impact of an educational program using Orem’s self-care model on improving the quality of life and health-promoting lifestyle in hypertensive patients in the south of Iran

-Methods: This randomized controlled clinical trial was conducted to evaluate the effectiveness of a educational intervention, explicitly developed on the basis of Orem’s self-care theoretical framework.
-Participants were randomly assigned to either an intervention group, which received the Orem-based educational program, or a control group that received standard care.
+Materials & Methods: This randomized controlled clinical trial was conducted on 80 adults with hypertension from August 2022 to April 2023.
+Samples were randomly assigned to either an intervention group, which received the Orem-based educational program, or a control group that received standard care.

-Finding: A total of 80 adults with hypertension, with a mean age of 44.16 ± 4.60 years, were enrolled in the study.
+Findings: The mean age of participants was 44.16±4.60 years.
 Baseline assessments indicated no statistically significant differences between the control and intervention groups in terms of quality of life, lifestyle behaviors, or self-care capacity.
 However, follow-up evaluations conducted immediately after the intervention, as well as at one-month and three-month intervals, revealed statistically significant improvements across all measured outcomes in the intervention group.

-Conclusion: The implementation of an Orem-based self-care educational intervention led to meaningful short-term improvements in quality of life, health-promoting behaviors among individuals managing hypertension.
-These findings advocate for the integration of similar evidence-based approaches into clinical practice and healthcare policy to support sustainable health outcomes for individuals living with chronic illnesses such as hypertension.
+Conclusion: The Orem-based self-care educational intervention leads to meaningful short-term improvements in quality of life and health-promoting behaviors among individuals managing hypertension.

 Keywords: